OpenEuroLLM/oellm-autoexp/config/experiments/diana/README.md

 ## Run the experiments
 Firstly, ensure you have Python loaded, activated the virtual environment and are inside `oellm-autoexp`.
 Experiments:
-1. Generating sbatch scripts based on hyperparameter sweep and multi-stage.
+1. Generate sbatch scripts based on hyperparameter sweep and multi-stage.
 Tested only on generating scripts (doesn't run them):
 ```
 PYTHONPATH=. python scripts/run_autoexp.py --config-ref experiments/diana/korbi_dense_50M_50BT_pull_leonardo --dry-run
 ```
-2. Running the stable-decay stages.
+2. Run the stable-decay stages.
 Simplified the hyperparameters configs.
+Generate and run the scripts (under testing):
 ```
-PYTHONPATH=. python scripts/run_autoexp.py --config-ref experiments/diana/korbi_dense_50M_50BT_pull_leonardo_simple_stable_decay --dry-run
+PYTHONPATH=. python scripts/run_autoexp.py --config-ref experiments/diana/korbi_dense_50M_50BT_pull_leonardo_simple_stable_decay
 ```
-3. Related to point (1, generating scripts), but with additional filtering of experiments.
-Still to be tested with the latest fixes.
+3. Related to point (1, generate scripts), but with additional filtering of experiments.
+To be tested with the latest fixes.

 # The experiments
 Use as a baseline `korbi/korbi_dense_50M_50BT_pull` and make the following adjustments: